department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 **Claim Received**

-You will see a notice from us in your Open Claims list within about 1 hour if you applied online with VONAPP Direct Connect.
+You'll see a notice from us in your Open Claims list within about 1 hour if you applied online with VONAPP Direct Connect.
 If you applied through the U.S. mail, you’ll need to allow for mailing time plus 1 week before you get a note in Open Claims telling you we have your claim.

 </li>